davidmiquelf/Linux-Usage-Agent/README.md

 The hosts themselves have a bash script that is run periodically through crontab.
 The script gathers usage data to send to the database.
 ![Architecture Diagram](https://github.com/davidmiquelf/Linux-Usage-Agent/blob/master/Usage-Agent-Diagram.png)
+- The host_info table holds relatively static data such as total memory, cpu model, and hostname.
+- The host_usage table holds frequently changing data such as memory usage, disk io, cpu idle time, etc...
+- The script `host_info.sh` gathers static information of the host to populate the host_info table.
+It should be run once when setting up a new host.
+- The script  `host_usage.sh` gathers usage information of the host to populate the host_usage table.
+It should be run once per minute using crontab.

 ## Usage
 ### Database Setup
-Run Postgresql through docker and use the init file to set up the tables.
+- Run Postgresql through docker and use the init file to set up the tables.
-Use `psql -h Localhost -U postgres` to access the database locally.
+- Use `psql -h Localhost -U postgres` to access the database locally.

 ```
 CREATE DATABASE host_agent;